 - Preheat the oven to 425F.

-- Pour the melted butter over the flour/sugar mixture and toss lightly with a fork until the mixture becomes clumpy.
-Don't press the ingredients too much with the fork—you don't want to turn it into a paste.
+- For the streusel, place all ingredients in a small bowl.
+Toss lightly with a fork until the mixture becomes clumpy.
+Don't press the ingredients too much with the fork---you don't want to turn it into a paste.

-- Prep a 6-cup jumbo muffin pan by spraying each cup with nonstick cooking spray or using paper liners.
+- Prep a 12-cup muffin pan by spraying each cup with nonstick cooking spray or using paper liners.

 - Place the pan in the oven's middle rack and bake the muffins for 8 minutes.
-Lower the temperature to 350F and continue baking for 25 minutes.
-If they're still underbaked, rotate the pan and cook them for another 3-5 minutes.
+Lower the temperature to 350F and continue baking for 15-20 minutes.
 Test the muffins with a cake tester or toothpick.
 They're done if it comes out clean or with a few dry crumbs attached.

 - Remove the muffins from the oven and let cool in the pan for about 30 minutes before transferring them to a cooling rack.